eclipxe13/XmlSchemaValidator/README.md

 // validateWithSchemas does not return boolean, it throws an exception try {
     $validator->validateWithSchemas($schemas);
-} catch (SchemaValidatorException $ex) {
+} catch (ValidationFailException $ex) {
     echo 'Found error: ' . $ex->getMessage();
 }
 ```

-## About libxml errors
+## Exceptions

-This library depends on PHP libxml and uses internal errors `libxml_use_internal_errors` to retrieve
-the errors when creates the `DOMDocument` or validate against the schema files.
-Instead of raise an error it creates a `LibXmlException` with the errors chained.
-It also restore the value of `libxml_use_internal_errors` after execution.
+This library creates its own specific exceptions and all of them implements `XmlSchemaValidatorException`.
+Check the [exceptions documentation](docs/Exceptions.md) for more information.

+When this library uses LibXML functions, it captures the errors and throw its own exception.

 ## Version 1.x is deprecated